-Acknowledgements:
+Acknowledgements

-We wish to thank the service user for her interest and input, and all participants who generously gave their time to be interviewed.
-We are also grateful to the peer reviewers who commented on an earlier draft of this paper.
+The authors wish to thank the service user for her interest and input, and all participants who generously gave their time to be interviewed.
+They are also grateful to the peer reviewers who commented on an earlier draft of this article.